Introduction – A Study On the Phenomenon of God's Timing

 The following charts may be helpful as you study this material.

-Additional charts are available at this LINK.
+Additional charts are available here.

 The plans of God for planet Earth did not end with Creation's week; rather, they merely began.
 The knowledge of what God planned to do from the beginning continues to unfold to this very day.
 Review in your mind all that God has done since the Creation of the world and put that within a context of what God planned to do before He even made the world!